evilmarty/ilc/README.md

 ### `run`

 Runs command-line programs using the specified shell.
-See [[Templating]] for more information.
+If `commands` is also defined then `run` cannot be invoked directly and becomes a template accessible to all nested commands.
+See [Templating](#templating) for more information.

 ### `pure`

 Setting `pure` to `true` to not pass through environment variables and only use environment variables that have been specified or inherited.
 Subcommands do not inherit this option and must be set for each command.

 ### `inputs`

 Optionally specify inputs to be used in `run` and `env` values.
 Inputs can be passed as arguments or will be asked when invoking a command.
 Nested commands inherit inputs and cascade down.

 ### `inputs.<input_name>`